larz258/Crypto/README.txt

 Decoding is a bit more complex as it requires a key.
 By default the key is: 481282871733
-However you can change it at anytime by pressing Create New Key (After creating a key, you can switch back to the default key by pressing Default Key)
+However you can change it at anytime by pressing Create New Key (After creating a key you can switch back to the default key by pressing Default Key)

-Crypto only gives you 4 guesses to enter the right key, if you run out of guesses Crypto will erase the contents of the file your are trying to decode, so it is vitally important to only use Crypto on backups.
+Crypto only gives you 4 guesses to enter the right key, if you run out of guesses Crypto will erase the contents of the file you are trying to decode, so it is vitally important to only use Crypto on backups.
-SERIOUSLY ONLY BACKUPS, UNLESS YOU KNOW WHAT YOU ARE DOING!
+SERIOUSLY ONLY BACKUPS UNLESS YOU KNOW WHAT YOU ARE DOING!

-After succesfully decoding a file Crypto will print the contents of that file to the screen, that way you can read the decoded message without launching another program.
+After succesfully decoding a file Crypto will print the contents of that file to the screen that way you can read the decoded message without launching another program.

-Crypto always encodes files the same, so it doesn't matter which decode mode you use to decode a file.
-This means you can send an encoded file to a friend and they will be able to decode it will no worries (even if you oth have seperate custom keys).
+Crypto always encodes files the same, so it doesn't matter which key you use to decode a file.
+This means you can send an encoded file to a friend and they will be able to decode it will no worries.